 Notes

-- Should be eaten the same day and they get more dense and somewhat soggy the next day.
+- Storage: Should be eaten the same day and they get more dense and somewhat soggy the next day.

-- Instead of dipping donuts in glaze, you could also place glaze in a pastry bag and drizzle it on top.
+- Glaze: Instead of dipping donuts in glaze, you could also place glaze in a pastry bag and drizzle it on top.

 Oh my!
 These are so good and so easy, using canned Pillsbury buttermilk bisquits.
 I had a small can of five bisquits so I halved the glaze recipe to try it out.
 Finished product looked great.
 But beauty is only skin deep.
 The taste was out of this world.
 FOLKS!
 MAPLE BACON DONUTS!
 What’s not to love?